peterjmartinson/writing/DistractedFortune/20250402_NotGettingThingsDone/draft.md

 I embarked on my productivity porn addiction back around 2013, when I discovered David Allen's [_Getting Things Done_](LINK) (GTD).
 After skimming a bootleg version of his book on my tiny iPhone, I reckoned I had found the secret to life!

 In short, the goal of GTD is to offload all chores, plans, and to-do lists to a filing cabinet, to free your mind from the burden of remembering everything.
-Instead of never getting to large projects, you break all projects down into a series of smaller actions.
+Instead of never getting to large projects, you break all projects down into a series of smaller actions, listed on a piece of paper for you.
 Each day, you get a bunch of those next-actions in front of you and complete them.

+Instead of using your mind as your to-do list, you can now use your mind to be creative while still getting everything done.

 That's it.
 [Mind like water.](LINK)

-Before you true believers out there pillory me, yes there's more to it.
-Like, the [machine that prints out labels](LINK) for all the file folders.
+(Before you true believers out there pillory me, yes there's more to it.
+Like, the [machine that prints out labels](LINK) for all the file folders.)

 Anyhow, I got obsessed, bought two beat up filing cabinets, and filled them with file folders for everything in my life.